 planning.
 You can overcome this hurdle by understanding the reasons for estate planning and

-how it is the only way you can really ensure that those you care for are protected and taken care
+how it helps ensure that those you care for are protected and taken care of.

-- Giving up control – some assume that they give up control with estate planning.
-But if you don’t have an Estate Plan and something happens to you, the courts will have control over what happens to your estate instead of you.
-With estate planning you determine your control.
+- Giving up control – Some assume that they give up control with estate planning.
+But with estate planning you determine your control.
 There are techniques that can be used to specify the level of control you have under different circumstances, as well as how and when your assets are distributed and used.
 There are also tax savings you can offer your beneficiaries depending on how you set up your Estate Plan.

-- Dealing with professional experts – some feel embarrassed or vulnerable revealing to experts (i.e., a corporate trustee, attorney, accountant, etc.) what they don’t know or what they are having a hard time understanding.
+- Dealing with professionals – Some feel embarrassed or vulnerable revealing to professionals what they don’t know or what they are having a hard time understanding.
 Some don’t even know the right questions to ask to get started.
 But these professionals work with clients from all walks of life.
 And when you find the right ones, they understand where you are coming from and know how to make the process simpler and easier for you.